In principle, if you buy a bike or e-bike for business (eg if you're a cycle courier) rather than to travel to work then this is a business cost.

 There are various ways to claim this cost.
 You can choose which to use:

 - If it's exclusively for business, then you can put the bike as a business expense ... including it as an expense in the Self-Employment tab in untied lite, or just by tagging it in untied Pro.
+The simplest way to do it is when the money goes out of your account (if you have an accountant there are also complicated ways to spread it!)

 - If it's a mix, then you can apportion the business element of your bike costs (including equipment and maintenance costs) ... again this would be in the Self-Employment tab in untied lite, or using the splitting functionality in untied Pro (see the linked article)